Models of Abelian varieties over valued fields, using model theory: elliptic Curves

 Let $q$ be a non-realized generically stable $K$-definable type concentrated on $E$ satisfying $q^2=q$.
 By Lemma \ref{L: classifying generics}, $q=p_{\gamma}$ for some $\gamma\leq \gamma_\infty$.
 By Lemma \ref{L: product of generics}, $qp_\infty=p_\infty$ and hence $\mathrm{Stab}(q)\subseteq \mathrm{Stab}(p_\infty)$. \end{proof}

-\begin{remark} By \cite[Corollary 6.19]{Metastable}, there exists a (necessarily unique) $K$-definable generically stable type $p_\infty$ concentrated on $E$ satisfying that $p_\infty^2=p_\infty$ and that $qp_\infty=p_\infty$ for any other generically stable $K$-definable type $q$ concentrated on $E$ satisfying $q^2=q$, i.e. a generic type of a generically stable subgroup.\footnote{We have been informed by Rideau-Kikuchi by private communication that there is a problem with the published proof of \cite[Corollary 6.19]{Metastable}.
-However, for elliptic curves this problem can be circumvented.} Proposition \ref{P:maximal gen substable subgroup} gives a direct proof of this fact.
+\begin{remark} By \cite[Corollary 6.19]{Metastable}, there exists a (necessarily unique) $K$-definable generically stable type $p_\infty$ concentrated on $E$ satisfying that $p_\infty^2=p_\infty$ and that $qp_\infty=p_\infty$ for any other generically stable $K$-definable type $q$ concentrated on $E$ satisfying $q^2=q$, i.e. a generic type of a generically stable subgroup.
+Proposition \ref{P:maximal gen substable subgroup} gives a direct proof of this fact.
 Moreover, we exhibit $\mathrm{Stab}(p_\infty)$ as a limit of generically stable subgroups of $E$, giving \cite[Lemma 6.18]{Metastable} in this situation \end{remark}

 We end this section with a nice consequence of the above results. \begin{proposition} Let $E$ be an elliptic curve over $K$, with $\mathrm{char}(\bk_K)\neq 2,3$, and $q$ a $K$-definable generically stable non-algebraic type concentrated on $E$.
 Then there exists an open affine subvariety $U\subseteq E$ with $\Phi(U,q)$ of finite type over $\cO_K$. \end{proposition} \begin{proof} There is no harm in assuming that $E$ is given by $y^2=x^3+Ax+B$ with $\val(A),\val(B)\geq 0$.
 By Lemma \ref{L:lemma 5.1-expanded} there exists $g\in E$ with $gq$ satisfying $(gq)^2=gq$.
 By Lemma \ref{L: classifying generics}, there is some $\gamma\leq \gamma_\infty$ with $gq=p_\gamma$.